 There is a growing awareness that financial problems may have more to do with individual behavior patterns than how much money is in a weekly paycheck.
 Difficulties managing debt is not unique to lower income families; it affects individuals with six figure incomes as well.
 For some people, the more money they earn, the more they spend.
 That old saying really is true: What's important is not how much money someone makes, but how much they save.

 Anyone that has problems managing their money is just like millions of other Americans.
-The latest debt statistics published by the Federal Reserve (July 2018) indicate Americans now carry $1.036 trllion in revolving credit card debt.
+The latest debt statistics published by the Federal Reserve (August 2020) indicate Americans now carry $985 billion in revolving credit card debt.
 They also charge roughly $2.2 trillion to their cards each year.

 It's important to determine the root cause of any problem.
 Did a family lose a source of household income?
 Or is someone merely living beyond their means?
 If the problem is caused by a change in someone's behavior, a social worker may be able to help.
 If overspending is a problem, then a budget may be the answer.